GENIE-BPC/genieBPC/README.md

 ## Example

-The following example creates an analytic cohort of patients diagnosed with Stage IV adenocarcinoma NSCLC first treated with Carboplatin or Cisplatin and Pemetrexed, with and without Bevacizumab,
+The following example creates an analytic cohort of patients diagnosed with Stage IV adenocarcinoma NSCLC.

 *Pull data for NSCLC version 2.1-consortium:*